d-wiltshire/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
   - Replacing the 9th graders' scores did not meaningfully affect Thomas High School's performance relative to the other schools.
+The school rankings are not changed.